-This practice will be used by researchers, government agencies, and in quality control testing to determine the effect of sample conditioning.
+This practice will be used by researchers, government agencies, and in quality control testing to determine the reasonableness of test result differences and determine the effect of changes in test procedures such as sample conditioning.

 The title and scope are in draft form and are under development within this ASTM Committee.Back to Top